The Assouad dimension of self-affine measures on sponges: Main results: dimension bounds and dimension gaps

 A specific choice of $\mathbf{p}$ has particular importance.
 For $i\in\mathcal{I}_n^{\sigma}$ ($0\leq n\leq d-1$), define $s_n^{\sigma}(i)$ to be the unique number which satisfies the equation

 This is the similarity dimension of the IFS given by the ``fibre above" $i$.
 The SPPC implies that $s_n^{\sigma}(i)\in[0,1]$.
 We define the \emph{$\sigma$-ordered coordinate-wise natural measure} as

 For Bedford--McMullen sponges, Fraser and Howroyd~\cite{FraserHowroyd_AnnAcadSciFennMath17} used the terminology coordinate \emph{uniform} measure since in that case the natural measure along a fibre simplifies to the uniform measure.
-It has the special property that
+This measure has the special property that

 We are now ready to state our main result.

 \begin{thm} Let $\nu_{\mathbf{p}}$ be a self-affine measure fully supported on a self-affine sponge satisfying the very strong SPPC.
 Then

 and